Candas1/Arduino-FOC/src/current_sense/hardware_specific/stm32/README.md

 Injected ADC is used for sampling that requires a critical timing (e.g. low side current sensing).<BR>
 The driver picks some of the shortest sampling time available on your STM32 chip.<BR>
 You can force a specific sampling time with the ADC_SAMPLINGTIME_INJ build flag (e.g. ADC_SAMPLINGTIME_INJ=ADC_SAMPLETIME_1CYCLE_5).<BR>
+Up to 4 injected channels can be sampled per ADC, you will get an error message beyond that.<BR>

 ### Regular ADC
 Regular ADC is used for less critical sampling.<BR>
 It uses DMA to copy ADC samples to a buffer.<BR>
 If not triggered by a timer, it will sample in continuous mode.<BR>
 You can force a specific sampling time with the ADC_SAMPLINGTIME build flag (e.g. ADC_SAMPLINGTIME=ADC_SAMPLETIME_8CYCLES_5).<BR>
+Up to 16 inected channels can be sampled per ADC, you will get an error message beyond that.<BR>
+If many ADCs are available, this can lead to a lot of RAM usage.
+You can use the MAX_REG_ADC_CHANNELS build flag to reduce this. (e.g. MAX_REG_ADC_CHANNELS=4).<BR>

 ### Internal channels
 You can now sample internal channels (VREF,VBAT,TEMP).<BR>